Sa2908/Sa2908/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to some new projects
 - 🥅 2020 Goals: Contribute to some Open Source projects
-- ⚡ Fun fact: I love to play PUBG and CS : GO
+- ⚡ Fun fact: I love to play Minecraft